 And the organizational benefits: "When you're working with different team within your organization, they get a sense of buy-in as well, so maybe you're not butting heads..it changes to 'this is the way we've agreed to do it because this is what our customers prefer'" - Aaron Bowersock

 On the evolution of design systems: "It's not such a new thing, but the way that it gets used and built and the impact on web applications and the way those are constructed I think is definitely a new evolution in how these kind of standard guidelines help enable companies." - Michael Hinnant

-In the next installation of this 3-part blog series, Hinnant and Bowersock delve into what a successful deployment of a design system looks like, how to measure return on investment, and additional considerations when adopting a design system. — read part two here.
+In the next installation of this 3-part blog series, Hinnant and Bowersock delve into what a successful deployment of a design system looks like, how to measure return on investment, and additional considerations when adopting a design system. — read part two here, and part three here.